aws-solutions-library-samples/guidance-for-environmental-impact-factor-mapping-on-aws/README.md

 ## Deployment

 Note that proceeding with these steps will provision AWS resources in your account.
+- `git clone git@github.com:aws-solutions-library-samples/guidance-for-environmental-impact-factor-mapping-on-aws.git`
+- `cd guidance-for-environmental-impact-factor-mapping-on-aws`
+- Follow the steps in [README-CDK](/README-CDK.md) to set up a virtual environment for this project.
 - Run `cdk deploy` (this may take around 10 minutes)
 - Open the AWS console and navigate to Amazon Sagemaker
 - Click on **Notebook instances** under **Notebook** on the left